camunda-community-hub/camunda-platform-7-graphql/README.md

 This repository contains Camunda GraphQL.

-Camunda GraphQL allows you to query existing Camunda BPM Process Engine data in a simple way.<br> See http://graphql.org/ for more Info about GraphQL.
+Camunda GraphQL allows you to query existing Camunda BPM Process Engine data in a simple way.<br> See http://graphql.org/ for more info about GraphQL.
 It's amazing.

 Installation